the100rabh/docker-app-builder/README.md

 # Docker App Builder

-A simple desktop application for Linux to define, build, and run Docker containers.
+ A simple desktop application for Linux to define, build, and run Docker containers securely for agents like gemini-cli or qwencode as well as GUI apps in their own containers

 ## Prerequisites

 - Python 3.9+